oracletechcl/spring-oracle-demos/README.md

 2022-09-21 18:52:12.654  INFO 107616 --- [ionShutdownHook] com.zaxxer.hikari.HikariDataSource       : HikariPool-1 - Shutdown initiated...
 2022-09-21 18:52:12.827  INFO 107616 --- [ionShutdownHook] com.zaxxer.hikari.HikariDataSource       : HikariPool-1 - Shutdown completed.
 ```

-A copy of the wallet should be placed in a directory named `wallet`, adjacent to the `pom.xml` file.

-Run the `DemoApplication` class from your IDE or invoke `/.mvnw spring-boot:run` on the command line.

-To install `mvnw` run `mvn wrapper:wrapper` in the directory adjacent to the `pom.xml` file

 ### spring-soda-demo